Team directory: S

 Dara Strolovitch, Professor of Women's, Gender, and Sexuality Studies; Professor of American Studies and Political Science

-Milan Svolik is a professor of political science at Yale University.
+Milan Svolik is Elizabeth S. & A. Varick Stout Professor of Political Science at Yale University.
 His research and teaching focus on comparative politics, political economy, and formal political theory.

 He has authored and co-authored articles on the politics of authoritarian regimes and democratization in leading political science journals, including the American Political Science Review, the American Journal of Political Science, and the Journal of Politics.